kirtfitzpatrick/writer-reader/README.md

 import the Writers they need into their app via npm and use them via a Reader.
 And it will be strongly typed all the way through from the app to the platform.

-## Jigs

-The Jig system is a later addition to the Writer Reader system that vastly increases it's capability and ease of use.
-It's what allows the Writer/Reader system to multiplex across regions and accounts and keep everything straight with little effort.

-## Example
+## Writer Reader Example

 Check the examples directory for a basic example of the Writer Reader system being used across accounts and regions within a single app.
-This is something CDK can't do.
-Not only can it not do it within an app, but it absolutely can't do it across apps, which any mature system will need to do.

 Generally you'll define your Writers and Readers as `const`'s at the top of your stack and chart files.
-It makes the code more readable as well as easier for importing and use by the Readers that need to utilize the writers to regenerate the correct keys names to fetch the thing.
+It makes the code more readable as well as easier for importing and use by the Readers that need to utilize the Writers to regenerate the correct key names to fetch the thing.

 ```typescript
 // vpc-stack.ts